uviclibraries/rstudio/basics-0.md

 different types, one row would most likely not be a vector.
 It would likely be a list, which can contain values of different types.

-To see the data in our data frame, simply enter the name of the data frame in the console and type ‘enter’ or ‘return’.
+To view the data in our data frame one time, simply enter the name of the data frame in the console and type ‘enter’ or ‘return’.

+- By not writing it into your script, you prevent seeing extra data every time you run the script.

 {::options parse_block_html="true" /}